List of countries by cherry production

 This is a list of countries by cherry production measured in metric tonnes from the years 2016 to 2022, based on data from the Food and Agriculture Organization Corporate Statistical Database.
 The estimated total world production for 2022 was 4,358,852 metric tonnes, increasing by 1.9% from 4,277,298 tonnes in 2021.

-Turkiye was the largest producer of cherries, accounting for over 19% of global production.
+Turkey was the largest producer of cherries, accounting for over 19% of global production.